Renfrewshire Council

 The Council has a commitment to achieving the highest standards of probity, which ensures that the opportunity for fraud and corruption is reduced to the lowest possible risk, with losses minimised.

-The Council's aims to meet these expectations by having a culture which demonstrates clearly the Council is firmly committed to dealing equally with any fraud and corruption by perpetrators from both inside (elected members and employees) and outside the Council (including service users, members of the public, partners, contractors and suppliers).
+The Council's aims to meet these expectations by having a culture which demonstrates clearly the Council is firmly committed to dealing equally with any fraud and corruption by perpetrators from both within and outside the Council, including service users, members of the public, partners, contractors and suppliers.